-- To continue the emphasis upon membership increase in all established clubs, and the building of new clubs, having at all times due regard for quality membership, satisfactory age average, and representative membership. - To teach and exemplify our objects and objectives by pressing into service all past International, district and club officers. - To extend adequate leadership training through every district and club by faithful application of the suggested conferences and training schools. - To promote and extend all provisions of the Three-Year Plan through the devotion, efforts, and interest of all Kiwanis members.
+- To extend adequate leadership training through every district and club by the faithful application of the suggested conferences and training schools. - To promote and extend all provisions of the Three-Year Plan through the devotion, efforts and interest of all Kiwanis members. - To encourage personal and active participation by all members in every Kiwanis objective. - 4.
+To enjoy enthusiastic, optimistic fellowship.